🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Folate

-Visit folatealso known as vitamin B9is a vitamin This water-soluble vitamin is essential for the proper functioning of the body.
+Folate, also known as vitamin B9, is a water-soluble vitamin that is essential for the body to function properly.
 Naturally present in many foods, this vitamin plays a crucial role in various functions of the human body.
-In this article, discover all the key aspects of folate, its dietary sources, its importance for the body, and the consequences of a deficiency.
+This article explains all the key aspects of folate, its dietary sources, its importance for the body, and the consequences of a deficiency.

 The main functions of folate in the body